octobercms/docs/4.x/extend/dashboards/vue-report-widgets.md

 }
 ```

-The `VueReportWidgetBase` class extends `Backend\Classes\VueComponentBase` and provides the dashboard-specific functionality needed for report widgets.
+The `VueReportWidgetBase` class extends `System\Classes\VueComponentBase` and provides the dashboard-specific functionality needed for report widgets.
 The `$componentName` property is required and defines the Vue component tag name.
 The convention is to use the fully qualified class name in lowercase with backslashes replaced by hyphens (e.g., `Acme\MyPlugin\VueComponents\MyCustomWidget` becomes `acme-myplugin-vuecomponents-mycustomwidget`).

 ### Client-Side Component